ajguerrer/notebook/content/unit-testing/bigger_picture.md

 }
 ```

+75% of 4 lines covered.

 #### Refactoring

 Refactoring can be used to "game" coverage by condensing the code.
-100% of 1 line is covered, with
-no change to behavior.

 ```cpp
 bool IsStringLong(const std::string& input) { return input.length() > 5; }
 ```

+100% of 1 line covered.

 #### Test Quality

-100% of 4 lines are covered, for what?
+Coverage metrics say nothing about the quality of the test.

 ```cpp
 bool IsStringLong(const std::string& input) {